NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 #### Q: What we should include in the 3-minute video?
 A: You are free to present anything you want to convince the jury that what you will show will be exciting and fulfill the review criteria indicated on our website.

+#### Q: I noticed that the video should include the artist portfolio.
+As an artist who works across various mediums and technologies, should I include my previous works that do not involve AI?
+A: It is up to you what you would like to present in your video.
+Ideally it should be representative of what you will present at the conference, or if you do not have yet appropriate material ready, show related work that can convince the jury of your skills and qualifications to carry out the proposed project.

+#### Q: I have other collaborators from different fields and we were wondering which type of portfolio we should submit.
+I am a AI researcher and artist, one of my collaborators is an AI researcher and another one is a photographer.
+I could keep only my portfolio, since my previous AI-Art exhibitions are more related to what we are proposing in this context.
+However, since we are a group of three, we were wondering whether we should also include the portfolio of everyone on the team.
+A: It is up to you.
+The video/slide show is meant to showcase work that you did that is representative of what you will show and five to the committee confidence in your competence to realize your project (if not finished yet).

 #### Q: Do you have any past examples of portfolio videos that I could view as a reference?
 A: This is the first year of this track, so there are no past examples.